ShaigHamzaliyev/Lidar-FWF-Surface-Reconstruction/README.md

 Lidar FWF Surface Reconstruction

-functions_surf_recon: set of functions for creating and processing synthetic LIDAR FWF data, Voxelization and surface reconstruction from such data.
+functions_surf_recon.py: set of functions for creating and processing synthetic LIDAR FWF data, Voxelization and surface reconstruction from such data.
 Also can be used for real world data.